Texas Chainsaw Time Machine

 And Leatherface’s name is Jed.
 Awwww.
 I know a Jed, he’ll be pleased about this.

-Blurbs-of-interest: Daddario was also in Bereavement; Malicki-Sanchez was Timmy in Cherry Falls; Richard Riehle was also in Hatchet and The Watermen; Moseley was in Silent Night, Deadly Night III, Home Sick, and Blood Night: The Legend of Mary Hatchet; Gunnar Hansen was in Harpoon.
+Blurbs-of-interest: Daddario was also in Bereavement; Malicki-Sanchez was Timmy in Cherry Falls; Richard Riehle was also in Hatchet, The Watermen and Mischief Night; Moseley was in Silent Night, Deadly Night III, Home Sick, and Blood Night: The Legend of Mary Hatchet; Gunnar Hansen was in Harpoon.
 Shaun Sipos was one of Kimberly’s doomed friends at the beginning of Final Destination 2.
 Writer Adam Marcus directed Jason Goes to Hell (telling, isn’t it?).